coffeebe4code/disc/README.md

 ```
 - `project` is the tool being used.
 - `new` is the feature the tool supports.
+A tool can have many features or none.
 - `first-project` is the input that the feature requires.
 - `--cli` is the flag that is passed to the feature in this case, here is where flags passed to the tool would go as well.
 - `discd` as well as the tool:`project` and feature: `new` could be given an `-h` argument to get hints about how to use that tool or feature.